ICB supervises nearly 3700 bookkeepers working in public practice under our Practice Licence scheme.

 Benefits for Members with a Practice Licence

-Practice Licence holders benefit from enhanced access to the restricted content within the Running a Bookkeeping Business section of the website.
+Practice Licence holders benefit from enhanced access to the restricted content within the Running a Practice section of the website.
 You can see what sort of content is included from the right hand menu and it includes:

 - Advice on marketing and advertising

 - Advice on contacting accountants and potential clients